The Tongass National Forest Conservation Strategy

 Outcomes and Conclusions

 The conservation strategy can be revised in the future to better incorporate the impacts of climate change.
 However, it is difficult for managers to adequately plan when the level of uncertainty is so high with climate change.
 Managers may be forced to make decisions before the answers are known.
 Most agencies adhere to the precautionary approach but the level of information and analysis has to be sufficient enough to get to the point where projected impacts can be translated into management choices.
-If agencies were given definitive knowledge, then they could deliver services.
 Managers have a limited capacity of staff and organizational structure; they cannot drop everything and work on climate change alone.
 Thus, strategies that work to conserve wildlife and offer a source of resilience to climate change such as the Tongass Conservation Strategy may be the best solutions given the current availability of information.

-Feifel, K. (2010).
+Feifel, K. (2021).
 The Tongass National Forest Conservation Strategy [Case study on a project of the USFWS - Juneau Fish and Wildlife Field Office and Tongass National Forest].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/tongass-national-forest-conservation-strategy (Last updated April 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/tongass-national-forest-conservation-strategy (Last updated October 2021)